oluwaseunadenuga/Risk-Management-for-Call-Center-Security/README.md

 **Next Steps:**

-Departmental Heads are required to acknowledge receipt of this request and provide an initial progress update to the GRC function within 14 days.
+Departmental Heads will need to let them know they received this request and provide an initial progress update to the GRC function within 14 days.

 Thanks